Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Customizing time and date display

-- Colorized shell echo
+- Colorizing shell echo output

-- Colorized commands
+- Colorizing commands

-- Recording editor activities for complex repetitions
+- Recording editor activities for complex tasks

-- Recording the graphic image of an X application
+- Recording X application graphics

-- Recording changes in configuration files
+- Recording configuration file changes

 - Disk partition configuration